dojo/docs/quickstart/data/usingdatastores/sorting.rst

 Examples
 ========

 While that seems simple, nothing is as useful as a complete example.
 So, below is an example that will take a simple case and show how to use the dojo.data API to sort data items.
-This example uses the same data used in examples elsewhere, the simple pantry data.
+This example uses the same data used in examples elsewhere, the simple grocery data.

 Sample 1:  Showing how sort attributes affect ordering